sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

     Video tag not supported.
 </video>

-If you watched the GDC talk linked at the beginning of this page, this is what Matt referred to as the "aim suite."
+If you watched the GDC talk linked at the beginning of this post, this is what Matt called the "aim suite."
 {: .notice--info}

 Here's what these animation assets actually look like in _Cloud Crashers_.
 Notice how they're simply an animation sequence that's one frame-long (yours don't need to be exactly one frame, but we'll only ever use one frame of the animation):